VGuerrero07/Data_Science/README.md

 This is exactly why I started studying Data Science, Machine Learning, Big data, and Business Intelligence: to **transform information into actual values that companies can use for growth, survivability, competitiveness, and much more**.

 The Engineering background made me develop problem-solving and project management skills.
-With that in mind and with the dream to affect every person around me, I want to allign both knowledges to cause immediate impact and **make peoples lives easier!**
+With that in mind and with the dream to affect every person around me, I want to allign both knowledges to cause immediate impact and **make people's lives easier!**

 You can get in touch with me in my social media!